-I asked how she felt about my making some suggestions.
+I asked how she felt about me making some suggestions.
 Without skipping a beat, she replied that she would think it was none of my business and I should leave her alone.
-Despite her distress, she was not ready for change–a common human experience.
+Despite her distress, she was not ready for a change–a common human experience.
 Most often I find some traction, but I did not try too hard in this instance and gave her space.
 (She did eventually come back and see me again.)

-Next, my very own brother, in a comment on my last post, “Diet for a Small Caterpillar” informed me that only a small percentage of people actually care about nutrition.
+Next, my very own brother, in a comment on my recent post, Diet for a Small Caterpillar informed me that only a small percentage of people actually care about nutrition.
 I wanted to protest, but he is my big brother and he does seem to know about a lot of things.

-And, then, like the very next day, the United States Government, without giving me very much notice, obliterated the Food Pyramid and issued the newest expression of the most up to date dietary guidelines–the USDA My Plate.
+And, then, the very next day, the United States Government, without giving me very much notice, obliterated the Food Pyramid and issued the newest expression of the most up to date dietary guidelines–the USDA MyPlate.

-It does not really relate to how people eat breakfast and lunch, and is not relevant to how many even eat dinner.
+It does not really relate to how people eat breakfast and lunch and is not relevant to how many even eat dinner.
 It does not align with most cultural cuisines and supposes a basic meat and potatoes dietary structure.
 My dinner plate rarely resembles it.
-It evades many deeper nutritional questions about protein, dairy, fats and digestion.
-Disconcertingly, right under the plate it says “Balancing Calories: Enjoy your food but eat less.”
+It evades many deeper nutritional questions about protein, dairy, fats, and digestion.
+Disconcertingly, right under the plate, it says, “Balancing Calories: Enjoy your food but eat less.”
 This makes a broad assumption about all eaters and ignores the serious issues of those who may need to eat more for various reasons.

 Essentially, this model has convinced me that it is time to abandon such efforts.
-If what my brother says is true, that few people even care; or as my client suggests, that not everyone wants to hear it, why do we keep trying to promote this short shelf life, stale message with such a stagnant image.
+If what my brother says is true, that few people even care; or as my client suggests, that not everyone wants to hear it, why do we keep trying to promote this short shelf life, stale message with such a stagnant image?
 Maybe it is time to try something new to spread meaningful dietary practice.

 What message would inspire you or what do you think we need to hear?
-Is the truth of the matter that our governments’ policies are incongruent with appropriate dietary promotion or our personal experience as eaters?
+Is the truth of the matter that our governments’ policies are incongruent with an appropriate dietary promotion or our personal experience as eaters?
 What are you paying attention to?

 In health, Elyn